 Partridge’s top priorities as County Commissioner include finding solutions for traffic and -transportation challenges in many areas of the County; working toward a viable and renewable water supply; seeking added support for the advancement of economic and job growth opportunities; and protecting the balance and quality of life in Douglas County.

-In addition to his fundamental responsibilities as a County Commissioner, Mr. Partridge also serves as a representative of Douglas County, by way of Board appointment, to the following area organizations: Board Chair of the I-25 Gap Coalition; Castle Rock Economic Development Council; Denver Regional Council of Governments Board of Directors, and also serves on the Budget and Finance Committee; Denver South Economic Development Partnership Board of Directors; Secretary, E-470 Public Highway Authority; the Denver South I-25 Urban Corridor Transportation Management Authority; E-470 Public Highway Authority; Northwest Douglas County Oil & Gas Economic Impact Committee; and the Southern Shooting Partnership; and a member of the Colorado Extension Advisory Board for Colorado State University.
+In addition to his fundamental responsibilities as a County Commissioner, Mr. Partridge also serves as a representative of Douglas County, by way of Board appointment, to the following area organizations: Castle Rock Economic Development Council; Denver Regional Council of Governments (DRCOG) Board of Directors; as well as the DRCOG Budget and Finance Committee and Sub-regional Committee; Denver South Economic Development Partnership Board of Directors; Secretary, E-470 Public Highway Authority; the Denver South I-25 Urban Corridor Transportation Management Authority; the Southern Shooting Partnership; and a member of the Colorado Extension Advisory Board for Colorado State University.

-Additionally, Commissioner Partridge shares in the Board’s responsibility for the County’s seat on the Douglas County Fair Board, the Partnership of Douglas County Governments, Denver South Economic Development Partnership, and the Metro Area County Commissioners.
+Additionally, Commissioner Partridge shares in the Board’s responsibility for the County’s presence on the Partnership of Douglas County Governments; Denver South Economic Development Partnership; and the Metro Area County Commissioners.

 Partridge serves on the following statewide and national organizations: Chair, the Colorado Clean Water Coalition, and as a member of the National Association of Counties Public Lands Steering Committee.